 Juveniles who accept these agreements believe that successfully completing all court requirements will result in their cases being dismissed with no record of guilt or conviction.
 However, the case remains on the juvenile’s criminal record and proposes many of the same problems listed above.

 Records of arrests are no automatically sealed after a juvenile completes deferred adjudication.
 Instead, these offenders have to file Orders of Non-Disclosure after their deferred adjudications are discharged.
 While such orders may be filed immediately after discharge for misdemeanor offenses, felony offenders must wait five years before filing such orders.

-If your child is facing any type of criminal sex offense in Texas, it is critical that you speak to an experienced criminal defense attorney before you accept any type of deal being offered by a prosecutor.
+If your child is facing any type of criminal sex offense in Texas, it is critical that you speak to an experienced juvenile sex crime attorney before you accept any type of deal being offered by a prosecutor.
 Paul Stuckle puts the best interests of his clients first and works hard to get charges reduced or dismisses.